 Colorado Secretary of State

-1560 Broadway Suite 200
+1700 Broadway Suite 200

 Denver, CO 80202

 Contractors will receive a renewal notice in the mail approximately 3-4 weeks before your license expires.
 If the license is not renewed within 45 days of the expiration date, it will permanently expire.
 Expired license will have to be re-applied for with a new license submittal.

 It will be the responsibility of the contractor to insure that current insurance certificates are provided to the Building Department in a timely manner.
 The Building Department

 will not send you or your insurance agent notices for insurance

 The cancellation or reduction of insurance shall be cause for automatic suspension of the license.
 No permits or inspections will be issued to a contractor without current insurance.

 ALL CERTIFICATES/POLICIES MUST STATE THE FOLLOWING:

-30-day Cancellation and Reduction Clause must list Teller County as the Certificate Holder.
+Reduction Clause must list Teller County as the Certificate Holder.

-Full Excavator Contractors must provide a certificate of Surety
+Full Excavator Contractors must provide a

-Bond continuation for $5,000 to Teller
+certificate of Surety Bond continuation for $5,000 to Teller

 TELLER COUNTY BUILDING DEPARTMENT DOES NOT ACCEPT INCOMPLETE OR PARTIAL APPLICATIONS.